bas080/simple/mods/plants/readme.txt

 Changelog
 ---------
 3.0
+* Plant can only be gathered if it does not drop something
-* Drops nodes PilzAdam's farming mod
+* Drops nodes for PilzAdam's farming mod (depend)
 * Reverted to habitat mod
 * Retextured (fits the default textures better)